GeoffreyXue/dcompact/README.md

 Based on the installation instructions above, `make all` will compile the static library and al of the relevant tools.

 ### 3. Building out a mini application that uses Rocks DB

+From reading http://rocksdb.blogspot.com/2013/11/the-history-of-rocksdb.html, it mentions that many different things are pluggable, in the sense that it can be built on top of RocksDB.
+It may be interesting to implement this for compaction/sstable format in the future.

 ### 4. Introducing S3 Fuse with Rocks DB, figure out that integration